 Data migrations are characterized by other factors than classical data extraction and processing (ETL processing).
-Although data are loaded and transformed from data sources similarly to data warehouse projects, data migration poses special challenges for the team.
+Although data was loaded and transformed from data sources similarly to data warehouse projects, data migration posed special challenges for the team.
 The following example of an extensive migration demonstrates special features that contribute significantly to the success of the project.

 - Successful migration of 99.99% of all data and thus the lowest rework rate compared to other country-specific data migrations in the Group

 - Final run time of the migration process: 4 hours - reduction of the originally process by a factor of 6

 - Integration of more than 20 complex data sources (various billing, order management and SAP systems)

 - Consolidation of 1.2 million heterogeneous customer data into one operative CRM

 Incorrect data = Incorrect core business?

 Our client in the telecommunication sector aimed to standardize the existing system landscape.
 In the future, various products such as telephony, Internet and television will be managed via one single system.
 Different systems (order management, billing, logistics, address management) had to be transferred into a uniform solution.
 The plan was to convert the existing system world to the new operative CRM with interfaces to the network infrastructure.If data were incorrectly migrated, this would have lea to complex problems with possible medial effects: incorrect shutdown of active customers, claims for damages, incorrect invoice printing - to name only a few examples.

 The Ventum migration approach - a combination of classic and agile procedures.